Central Bank Digital Currency with Collateral-constrained Banks: Model with CBDC and collateral-constrained banks

 Profits distributed to the household must equal the sum of the bank and firm profits:

 By Walras' law, market clearing on labor and capital markets and the budget constraints of the household, bank, firm, and consolidated government imply market clearing on the goods market.

-To derive the aggregate resource constraint for the economy, we plug equation (\ref{totp}) into the household's budget constraint, equation (\ref{hhbc}), and we impose market clearing conditions (\ref{mclab}) and (\ref{mck}).
+To derive the aggregate resource constraint for the economy, we plug equation (\ref{totp}) into the household's budget constraint, equation (\ref{hhbc}), and we impose market-clearing conditions (\ref{mclab}) and (\ref{mck}).
 Then, in combination with the government's budget constraint, equation (\ref{gbc}), the resulting expression is the aggregate resource constraint: